mskroon/DeSDA/CLIN28/README.md

 ## senvec.py

 Is a modular script for the method that uses the cosine similarity between two sentences as a measure.
-It makes use of Bojanowski et al.'s (2016) `fastText` algorithm and Mikolov et al's (2013) method of translating between two vector spaces to calculate sentence vectors. **This method therefore requires two `fastText` models for the two languages, as well as a basic dictionary to train the transformation matrix.** You can train the `fastText` models yourself (they are too big to be uploaded to GitHub), a basic dictionary for English-Dutch can be found in `en-nl.basicwordlist.csv`.
+It makes use of Bojanowski et al.'s (2016) `fastText` algorithm and Mikolov et al.'s (2013) method of translating between two vector spaces to calculate sentence vectors. **This method therefore requires two `fastText` models for the two languages, as well as a basic dictionary to train the transformation matrix.** You can train the `fastText` models yourself (they are too big to be uploaded to GitHub), a basic dictionary for English-Dutch can be found in `en-nl.basicwordlist.csv`.
 The file names of the models and the basic dictionary are defined in lines 14, 15 and 16 of `main.py`.

 A sentence vector is calculated as the arithmetic mean of the word vectors of all words in the sentence.